As of 11nov17, runs on Windows too!

 As indicated on screen, <h> will toggle a help screen.

 Note that <c> will toggle an alternate skin Color.
 One looks like a rubic cube coloring, and the other is an RGB coloring where red increases in the X-direction, green increases in the Y-direction, and blue in the Z-direction.

 Works on Windows, Macs running OS-X and PCs running GNU/Linux.

 ## Running rufascube:

-Unzip the archive and you will see a new directory appear with a name like "bundle_<date>", that you should rename to something like "cube_install_directory".
+Unzip the archive and you will see a new directory appear.
+CD to it.

-Linux users should then cd to cube_install_directory, then type "rufascube_gnu" to start the game.
+Linux users should type "rufascube_gnu" to start the game.
 You may also double click the icon for rufascube_gnu in file manager.

 Mac users note that this game may be initiated in two ways also.
 First, by opening a terminal, navigating to the cube_install_directory, and typing "rufascube_osx" on the command line.
 Second by navigating to the installation directory in Finder and clicking the "rufascube.app" icon named "RufasCube".
 Note also that a 2-finger-swipe simulates the mouse wheel on a MacBook.